liqing9612/satire/README.md

-# A Multi-Modal Method for Satire Detection using Textual and Visual Cues
+# A Multi-Modal Method for Satire Detection using Textual and Visual Cues.